What are the relevant historic issues in Ecuador’s foreign policy?

 While these methods are the major vehicles for the execution of Ecuador’s policy agenda, the historical variety of executives has influenced the extent to which they were followed.
 This has been most obvious during administration when the executive was willing to use violence as a political tool or to allow foreign interests to intervene in its internal affairs.

-This willingness to resort to violence was seen in the border dispute with Peru where violent conflict broke out as recently as 1995.
+A willingness to resort to violence was seen in the border dispute with Peru, where violence broke out as recently as 1995.
 The rejection of the 1942 internationally mediated treaty also showed a lack of respect for the rule of law, another principle of foreign policy.
 It declared war on Japan during the Second World War and has seized foreign ships as a means of imposing its 200 nautical mile claim in the Ecuadorian Pacific.
 Most recently the president authorized the deployment of troops along the Colombian border after Colombian troops attacked a FARC base camp in Ecuadorian territory.

 In terms of Ecuador’s willingness to allow foreign intervention in internal affairs, the most obvious examples stem from its love/hate relationship with the United States.
 In 1908 Eloy Alfaro (1842-1912) was accused of “delivering the republic to the Yankees” after signing a contract with a US company to complete the Quito-Guayaquil railroad begun by president Garcia Moreno’s (1821-1875).
 Although this project continued, Alfaro was forced to end negotiations with the US after nationalistic uprisings over a planned US military base in the Galapagos Islands.